Key Monastery: History

-Kye Gompa is said to have been founded by Dromtön (Brom-ston, 1008-1064 CE), a pupil of the famous teacher, Atisha, in the 11th century.
+Kye Gompa is said to have been founded by Dromtön (Brom-ston, 1008–1064 CE), a pupil of the famous teacher, Atisha, in the 11th century.
 This may, however, refer to a now destroyed Kadampa monastery at the nearby village of Rangrik, which was probably destroyed in the 14th century when the Sakya sect rose to power with Mongol assistance.

-Kye was attacked again by the Mongols during the 17th century, during the reign of the Fifth Dalai Lama, and became a Gelugpa establishment.
-In 1830, it was sacked again during the wars between Ladakh and Kulu.
-In 1841, it was severely damaged by the Dogra army under Ghulam Khan and Rahim Khan.
-Later that same year, it suffered more damage from a Sikhs.
+In the mid-17th century, during the reign of the Fifth Dalai Lama, Kye was extensively plundered and damaged by the Mongols, and became a Gelugpa establishment.
+Around 1821, it was sacked again during the wars between Ladakh and Kulu.
+In 1841, during the Dogra–Tibetan war, it was severely damaged by the Dogra army under Ghulam Khan and Rahim Khan.
+Later that same year, it was also attacked by Sikhs.
 In the 1840s, it was ravaged by fire and, in 1975, a violent earthquake caused further damage which was repaired with the help of the Archaeological Survey of India and the State Public Works Department.

-The walls of the monastery are covered with paintings and murals, an example of the 14th century monastic architecture, which developed as the result of Chinese influence.
+The walls of the monastery are covered with paintings and murals, an example of 14th-century monastic architecture, which developed as the result of Chinese influence.

 Kye monastery has a collection of ancient murals and books, including Buddha images.

 There are three floors, the first one is mainly underground and used for storage.
 One room, called the Tangyur is richly painted with murals.
 The ground floor has the beautifully decorated Assembly Hall and cells for many monks.

 Kye Gompa now belongs to the Gelugpa sect, along with Tabo Monastery and Dhankar Gompa, one of three in Spiti.

 The monastery of Kee, for instance, accommodates nearly 250 monks, who reside within the sacred walls throughout the year.
 Some monks go to South Indian Monasteries during winters, the rest of them stay inside the monastery walls.
 These monasteries have their regular heads; these heads are the reincarnations of Guru Rinpoche.
 The current head of Kee Monastery is from Kinnaur district of Himachal Pradesh.
 He is 19th birth of Guru Rinpoche.

 A celebration of its millennium was conducted in 2000 in the presence of the Dalai Lama.
 A new Prayer Hall was inaugurated on 3 August 2000 by the Fourteenth Dalai Lama.

 It was presented through a tableau in the 69th Republic Day celebration held at Delhi.

-In recent times the monastery has also hosted the "Kachen Dugyal Memorial Old Aged - Handicapped Society" which provide accommodation for a number of elderly and disabled people.
+In recent times the monastery has also hosted the "Kachen Dugyal Memorial Old Aged – Handicapped Society" which provide accommodation for a number of elderly and disabled people.